eForms Logo

 • Delivered to the tenant personally at their residence.

-• If the tenant is unavailable during the time of delivery, it shall be given to another adult located in the tenant’s rental unit.
-If not one adult can be found, the notice shall be placed in a conspicuous place on the property.
+• If the tenant is unavailable during the time of delivery, it shall be given to another adult located in the tenant’s rental unit with discretion.

 • Delivery via certified or first class mail.